diegomtz28/Post-OS-Ticket-config/README.md

 - Verify Email Notifications: Ensure ticket-related emails are sent and received correctly.
 - Review System Logs for Errors: Check IIS and OS-Ticket logs to identify and address potential issues.

+**Provide a screenshot of the OS-Ticket creation poage and a test ticket confirmation, or a log page showing system health**
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>